Buffett-Institute/BuffettNews/README.md

 Use the **Open Google Sheet** link in the app to jump to the live sheet at any time.

-## Why this runs locally instead of on GitHub Pages

-GitHub Pages only serves static files — it can't run the Python server that fetches article pages and writes to the spreadsheet.
-Fetching arbitrary article URLs directly from JavaScript in a browser is also blocked by most sites' CORS policies, so a purely static page can't scrape articles either.
-This needs a small backend, which is why it's built as a local Flask app.

-If you'd like this reachable from a browser without anyone running it locally, the same Flask app can be deployed as-is to a free/low-cost host like Render, Railway, or PythonAnywhere — ask if you'd like help setting that up.

 ## Project layout

 - `app.py` — Flask routes (preview, save, recent rows, open sheet)